JeffVandrewJr/btcqbo/README.md

 proxy_set_header X-Real-IP $remote_addr;
  proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;
 }
+[Final curly brace of the file is on this line.]
 ```
 The X's above need to be replaced with your an IP address that your container resolves to localhost.
 To find this, first run:
 ```